-Indigo "Persicaris tinctoria".
-Also called Japanes Indigo is used mostly in Japan.
+Indigo "Persicaria tinctoria".
+Also called Japanes Indigo is mostly common in Japan.
 The pigment is extracted from the leaves by using a dry compost and fermentation process called 'sukoumo'.
-This year we will try different cultivation and extracting methods and also different dyeing processes using only natural indigo from our own cultivation.You can use this layout block to write as much or little as you’d like.
+We are exploring several cultivation and extracting methods and different dyeing processes using the natural indigo from our own cultivation.You can use this layout block to write as much or little as you’d like.

 The book "A dyer's notes" aims to give the reader knowledge about sustainability, pigments, cultivation, patterns, textiles and a sensory experience for both brain and eye.

 In order to visualise sustainable textile production techniques and create a deeper understanding of the methods that dyeing with plant pigments offers, Linda initiated "From seed to dye" in 2020.
 This started with support from Nämnden för hemslöjdsfrågor.
 The cultivation is located at Capellagården on Öland and is based on the species that grow naturally in the habitat and the dye plants that have been grown from seed.
 The practice takes place through cultivation, harvesting and extraction of pigments to finally be used for dyeing textiles and thus mapping the place's color palette.
 The experience of the place becomes visual through the colors and creates a dialogue with the viewer.

 Included in the mapping are about 50 different species with cultivated plants such as indigo, madder, woad and weld and trees such as walnut and hazel (to name a few).
 The color library that was created consists of approx. 200 different hues, all of which are dyed based on principles and methods for extraction, mordanting and changing the pH value that have been used historically.
 This in combination with various techniques to create patterns such as shibori, eco print and resist print.
 The project is completely self-sufficient in seeds and the cultivation takes place organically and also contributes to the biological diversity on the site.